 Overseas cancer clinics catering to medical tourism routinely hype these and other quack medicines.
 At best, there is no proof yet that they are effective.
 At worst, controlled clinical trials show that they are useless or even dangerous.

 Another lucrative scam involves stem cell therapy.
 Unregulated clinics in countries as diverse as Argentina, China and Russia claim they can treat, or even cure, a long list of diseases.
 These include muscular dystrophy, Alzheimer’s, Parkinson’s, spinal cord injuries, and strokes.
 The clinic will inject stem cells into the patient’s body.
 In theory, the stem cells could grow a missing nerve, muscle or organ.
 They theoretically could repair damage caused, say from a stroke or injury.
 However, in practice it never works out that way.
-The patient’s condition can even deteriorate.
+In fact, the patient’s condition can even deteriorate.
 These sorts of stem cell therapies, for example, can trigger the appearance of malignant tumors.

 If you think you have been victimized by an alternative therapy scam, consult with the fund recovery experts at MyChargeBack.